 Research Collections of Recent and Fossil Mollusca.
 This link

 takes you to a list of museums compiled by Kevin S. Cummings (Illinois

 Natural History Survey), Anton Oleinik (Purdue University), and John H.

 Slapcinsky (Field Museum of Natural History).

-for the 57 species of freshwater gastropods inhabiting Southern
+the 67 species of freshwater gastropods inhabiting Atlantic Drainages

 Go to FWGNA